 When is the review happening?

 The PCR2 was launched by the Church of England in August 2019 The Diocese of London launched the project in an ad clerum from the Bishop of London the Rt Revd & Rt Hon Dame Sarah Mullally.
-The project will run throughout 2020 and is due for completion by December 2020.
-There will be a national report in Spring 2021.
+The project will run throughout 2020 and is due for completion by Spring 2021.
+There will be a national report in Summer 2021.

 Support to Clergy.

 Clergy have been asked to review the information held within the parish in order to identify any concerns relating to safeguarding issues in connection to church officers.
 This review work is currently underway and may include consulting the worshipping community’s memory to ensure that nothing has been omitted.

 To support clergy in this process we have a Frequently Asked Questions (FAQs) which have arisen to date with regards to completing the Appendix A, the method of logging concerns.

 We also have included a presentation on the PCR2

 Click here to view the briefing presentation

 The PCR2 has a key focus on listening to survivors who want to come forward.
 The Church was criticised for not including their voices in the original PCR in 2007 so it’s important for us to get this right.
 Consultation with and advice from survivors of abuse within the church, alongside advice from trauma-informed professionals, is central to the discharge of PCR2.